 - If you work with your hands a lot, and plan to wear your ring at all times, you might be better off selecting a modern metal like increasingly popular tungsten, which won’t incur lots of scratches.

 Truth be told, most men keep it classic and get a precious metal like white gold or yellow gold.
 Naturally, Mens Rings Online offers no shortage of examples.
-Their 4mm Half Round 9ct White Gold Polished Wedding Ring is slim, beautiful and affordable.
-Taking the width up a notch while retaining a classic vibe is their 6mm Flat 9ct Yellow Gold Polished Wedding Ring.
+Their White Gold Polished and Brushed Men’s Wedding Ring is slim, beautiful, and affordable.
+Taking the width up a notch while retaining a classic vibe is their Flat Yellow Gold Polished Men’s Wedding Ring.
 Looking for a little more heft and diversity?
-Then check out their 8mm 9ct 2-Tone Gold Mens Wedding Ring, or their 6mm 2-tone 9ct Gold Twin-Groove Mens Wedding Ring.
-And if you’ve got the extra income to spare, by all means scope the 8mm Rounded “Slimline” 950 Platinum Mens Wedding Band.
+Then check out their 2-Tone White and Yellow Gold Mens Wedding Ring.

 Of course, we live in modern times, so there’s no harm in checking out some modern metals, especially since most will save you hundreds of dollars.
 Did the mention of tungsten catch your eye?
 If so, the Black Tungsten Ring with Brush Finish might very well be calling your name.
 Or maybe the Unique Tungsten and Gold Mens Ring is more your style–it definitely lives up to its promise of distinction.